The 10 worst people on the TTC

 A transit seat is the ideal place to put one thing: your butt.
 No feet, no bags, no slumped torsos.
-Oh, and if you would be so kind, please shove over that empty window seat.
-OK?
+Oh, and if you would be so kind, please shove over to that empty window seat.
+Okay?
 Thanks.

 Come inside.
 We won't bite.
 Or just get the f*ck out of the way so we can get off the train.

 Tim Hortons cups and rolling half-full bottles of mystery liquid belong in the garbage, as does most of the stuff left behind on the TTC.
-Minor exception granted for newspapers that are still in readable condition and have a blank crossword section.
+A minor exception is granted for newspapers that are still in readable condition and have a blank crossword section.

 blogTO.
 With files from Chris Bateman.